-Apple's new $29 Bluetooth beacons definitely drew some inspiration from Tile's lineup of trackers.
-But just because AirTags are designed like existing smart trackers doesn't mean you can't find other useful ways to use these little homing tags.
+Apple's $29 Bluetooth beacons definitely drew some inspiration from Tile's lineup of trackers.
+But just because AirTags are designed like other smart trackers doesn't mean you can't find other useful ways to use these little homing tags.
 In fact, we've thought of more than a dozen fun ways to get the most out of AirTags.

 After years of speculation and rumors, Apple finally debuted AirTag, its tiny Bluetooth tracking device, during its spring 2021 event on April 20.
 Unlike with Tile trackers, there's no way to attach an AirTag to an object, but there's an entire market out there for AirTag accessories so that you can put one on your keychain, bike, or any other object that you can't just toss a naked AirTag in or onto.